Dan art: Brass Casting

 It is difficult to determine the antiquity of brass casting among the Dan, but it is clear that the practice began at least in the early 19th century if not much earlier.
 Some scholars believe that the We people to the East may have introduced the practice to the Dan.
 Brass casting was a practice of Dan blacksmiths.
 In Dan communities, the blacksmith was always awarded a high status because he was responsible for agricultural tools and weapons.
 Brass-casting took place at night to protect the object from onlookers.
 Brass-casters created brass objects using the cire-perdue, or lost wax method.

-By the late 1930s, a Liberian government decree outlawing all brass jewelry resulted in an abundance of brass, which brass-casters used to figurative sculptures.
+By the late 1930s, a Liberian government decree outlawing all brass jewelry resulted in an abundance of brass, which brass-casters used to create figurative sculptures.
 Typically, figures stand at about 8 inches tall and carry objects of cultural importance in their hands.
 The figures were made principally as prestige items.